kitzberger/songs/Procrastination.md

 	C Am Dm G
-	First I got some coffee - which helped me to realize that I forgot the milk - so I went back (again)
+	First I got some coffee - which helped me to realize that I forgot the milk - so I went back

-	ain't it funny how a fully automatic coffee maker needs an awful lot of manual work - to perform
+	ain't it funny how a fully automatic coffee maker needs an awful lot of manual operations to perform

 	such a simple task of brewing me my morning coffee with just a little milk and not too strong